billpg/HashBack/README.md

 {
     "CrossRequestTokenExchange": "DRAFTY-DRAFT-3",
     "ExchangeId": "C4C61859-0DF3-4A8D-B1E0-DDF25912279B",
-    "BearerToken": "This_is_an_impossible_to_guess_token",
+    "BearerToken": "Token_09561454469379876976083516242009314095393956",
     "ExpiresAt": "2023-10-24T14:15:16Z",
-    "IssuersKey": "5Ml8wacaRTu-qGvw5KEKeHy-eGYtJAML4P9-nrWo7sLjpz0",
+    "IssuersKey": "Ti9jLhtBj4l-FLj3MvjbXnU-6FAMineB5Tv-sHn9p8huIEj",
-    "BearerTokenSignature": "FE06A2E726F157A5D30DCD47C9DAE5F43805B90594EB457A58B858AD38D1235F",
+    "BearerTokenSignature": "EA888FB47D9FEE03229757E2F6865AF0CF279BA33EAA702271E2A8AC6190177B",
 }
 ```

 - `POST`
   - The URL agred in advance.
 - `"CrossRequestTokenExchange"`
-  - An acknowledgmenet that the Issuer is usuing this version of this protocol.
+  - An acknowledgment that the Issuer is using this version of this protocol.
 - `"ExchangeId"`
-  - The request ID copied from the original Initiate request.
+  - The GUID copied from the original Initiate request.
 - `"BearerToken"`
   - This is the requested Bearer token.
 It must consist only of printable ASCII characters.
 - `"ExpiresAt"`
-  - The UTC expiry time of this Bearer token in ISO format.
+  - The UTC expiry time of this Bearer token in ISO format. (yyyy-mm-ddThh:mm:ss)
 - `"IssuersKey"`
   - Key material that will go into the HMAC signing key.
-This string may be zero characters long but any characters must be in the printable ASCII range, 33 to 126.
+This string may be zero to 1024 characters in length.
+All characters must be in the printable ASCII range, 33 to 126.
 - `"BearerTokenSignature",`
   - The HMAC signature of the BearerToken, signed using the `InitiatorsKey` from the original Initiate request and the `IssuersKey` from this request.